opentargets/evidence_datasource_parsers/README.md

 ### PhenoDigm

-Generates target-disease evidence querying the IMPC SOLR API.
+Generates target-disease evidence by querying the IMPC SOLR API.
 To set up the environment and run:

 ```sh
 python3 -m venv phenodigm_venv